 What does the training involve?

 Training takes around three years.
-The first nine months will see you learning on simulators and studying everything from meteorology to aviation law.
-You’ll then move into an Ops room and start doing the job for real.
-Once validated as an ATCO, you can expect to earn upwards of £50,000.
+The first few months will see you learning on simulators and studying everything from meteorology to aviation law.
+You'll then move to an airport control tower or one of our radar control centres and start doing the job for real.

 Accepted degree subjects